Les Republicains Logo

 The party’s first logo looks optimistic and shows the flourishing of the French nation as a mighty, living white tree against the background of the national flag.

-The symbol repeats the emblem of The Union for a Popular Movement, from whose reorganization the party emerged.
-This approach shows that the new political force inherits the ideas and views of UMP related to Gaullism.
+The symbol repeats the emblem of The Union for a Popular Movement, from which the party emerged through its reorganization.
+This approach shows that the new political force inherits the UMP’s ideas and views related to Gaullism.

 The program is based on the freedom and prosperity of the French nation, sovereignty, and unity.
 There is a drive to break free from restrictive alliances and neutralize neighboring states’ oppressive influence.
 The tree in the image is white, emphasizing lightness and freedom.
 The shade conveys purity, honesty, and nobility.

-The dense background colors serve as an element of protection.
-The combination of red and blue highlights a centrist position, uniting different political views around the support for France’s prosperity.
+The dense background colors serve as a protective element.
+The combination of red and blue highlights a centrist position, uniting different political views around support for France’s prosperity.

 2015 – today